afralmaz/intro-to-im/Midterm (OCT 14)/README.md

 2. https://stackoverflow.com/questions/67512581/processing-mousepressed

 - I used this code to fix the issue I was having and let the images appear in a sequence of order.
 I created integers for the first and last images, and a boolean to show and hide the images that appeared.

+In the self love stage, when you spell the word 'love', every letter gives you a quote or a sentence.
+I looked up how to use the keyPressed function in the processing tutorials page and implemented that into my code.

+With the sound, I had a lot of issues at first, but worked on fixing them till I got it right!
+My issue with the sound file was that I kept getting a sound library error saying “unable to find file”.
+At first, I thought it was an issue because the .mp3 file was three minutes long and that it might have been too huge.
+When I went on discord I saw that Ansh mentioned they had the same problem and fixed it by converting their .mp3 file to a .wav file.
+That was exactly what I did by usuing a converter website and put the .wav file into my date folder.
+After a few errors, I managed to sucessfully sketch a path from my desktop to the sound file and make the song play when the program ran.

+Some facts about the code:

+- I used the mouse clicked function (if/else) to make the pages change from the introduction page to the "game" page.
+- I created three different main fonts for the game.